harthur/replace/README.md

 By default, `replace` and `search` will exclude files (binaries, images, etc) that match patterns in the `"defaultignore"` located in this directory.

 ### On huge directories
-`replace` will sputter on recursive searches of enormous directories.
-This ain't C. If `replace` is taking too long, try turning on the quiet flag with `-q` or only including the necessary file types with `--include`.
+If `replace` is taking too long on a large directory, try turning on the quiet flag with `-q`, only including the necessary file types with `--include` or limiting the lines shown in a preview with `-n`.

-If there are too many files in the directory, node will throw a `EMFILE, Too many open files`.
-Check your command line then try a synchronous search with `--synchronous`

 ### What it looks like
 ![replace](http://i.imgur.com/qmJjS.png)